stjordanis/terra-docs-old/docs/validator-getting-started.md

 title: Getting Started
 ---

+> This documentation is only intended for validators of the **Vodka public testnet** and the **Columbus-3 public mainnet**.
+{important}

 Information on how to join the current testnet (`genesis.json` file and seeds) is held in our "networks" [repo](https://github.com/terra-project/networks).
 Please check there if you are looking to join our latest testnet.

-> This documentation is only intended for validators of the **Soju public testnet** and the **Columbus public mainnet**.
-{important}

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](dev-join-network.md) guide.